 CND donates our old mobile phones to the PDSA, who then recycle them to generate funds.
 Should you wish to donate stamps, foreign coins or gadgets, follow the link below.

-One of the tri-service information assurance units and the oldest UK cyber security unit by far, is the Land Information Assurance Group (LIAG) which was formed in the last millennium.
+One of the tri-service information assurance units and the oldest UK cyber security reserve unit by far, is the Land Information Assurance Group (LIAG) which was formed in the last millennium.

 Land Information Assurance Group (LIAG)

 The LIAG is a unique specialist unit at the forefront of Britain's cyber capability, its cohort of Subject Matter Experts deploy worldwide to support commanders across the whole spectrum of military operations.

 LIAG is an Army Reserve multi-cap-badged unit and currently has members who have served with the Royal Navy, the Royal Air Force, and Army units, including the Royal Artillery, Military Intelligence, the Infantry, and the Royal Signals, as well as people who have no previous military experience.
 LIAG is a national unit drawing its members from throughout the UK and beyond.

 If serving with LIAG appeals, then use the link below and state that LIAG is your preference, though this doesn't guarantee that you will be selected.

 In November 2017, we were one of four business to receive the Employer Recognition Scheme's silver award from the Lord-Lieutenant of Somerset.
 We were delighted to receive the award in recognition of the demonstrable effort we make to support, recruit, and develop armed forces’ personnel.